-Building on Trobisch, we may assume that the first collection of these letters may have been compiled by their author Paul or one of his followers, if one does not want to follow the radical critique and, in analogy to the Ignatians, fundamentally assume a pseudonymy of these texts as well.
-However, one argument against such a pseudonymy of the letters that are considered authentic in research is that one can once again distinguish between the seven letters that today are more likely to be attributed to Paul and the Deutero-Pauline letters (Eph, Col, 2Thess), from which the Pastoral Epistles can once again be distinguished.
-The fact that Markion already knows the seven plus three letters in an early version, to which the Pastoral Epistles were obviously not yet attached, and that one can distinguish a redaction stage, as above with Col and below with Rom and 1Cor, at the stage of adding the Pastoral Epistles, speaks at least for the fact that an early form of the seven letters can be assigned to the historical Paul.
+Building on Trobisch, we may assume that the first collection of these letters might have been compiled by either Paul or one of his followers, unless one accepts a radical critique and, in analogy to the Ignatiana, fundamentally assumes a pseudonymy of these texts as well.
+However, one argument against such a pseudonymy of the letters considered authentic in research is the fact that one can distinguish between the seven letters that today tend to be attributed to Paul and the Deuteropaulines (Eph, Col, 2Thess), which in turn can be differentiated from the Pastoral Epistles.
+The fact that Marcion already knew the seven plus three letters in an early version, to which the Pastoral Epistles were evidently not yet attached, and that one can detect a redaction process, as above with Col and below with Rom and 1Cor, at the stage of adding the Pastoral Epistles, speaks for the view that at least an early form of the seven letters can be assigned to the historical Paul.

-We may therefore assume that Paul had not only written the hitherto widely undisputed letters, but perhaps also produced a first collection.
-The note in 2Petr has often been claimed for this:
+We may therefore assume that Paul not only wrote the hitherto mostly undisputed letters, but perhaps also produced a first collection.
+The following note in 2Petr has often been claimed as evidence for this:

-"14 Therefore, beloved, who expect this, strive to be met by him without blemish or fault in peace!
+14 Therefore, beloved, who expect this, strive to be met by him without blemish or fault in peace!
 15 And consider the patience of our Lord as your salvation.
 This also our beloved brother Paul wrote to you with the wisdom given to him; 16 it is in all his epistles where he speaks of it.
-In them some things are hard to understand, and the ignorant, who are not yet established, will pervert these passages as they do the rest of the Scriptures to their own destruction. " (2 Peter 3:14-16)
+In them some things are hard to understand, and the ignorant, who are not yet established, will pervert these passages as they do the rest of the Scriptures to their own destruction.
+(2Petr 3:14-16)

-"All his letters" speaks for a collection of letters that existed at the time 2Petr was written.
-Unfortunately, we do not know exactly when 2Petr was written and why reference is made to Paul in this letter, but there are now sufficient arguments that 2Petr responds to the Apocalypse of Peter and was therefore written after it, which has recently been dated around 150 AD.
-However, the text is deliberately backdated with the indication that it was written after the first generation of Christians to whom the author looks back.
-In the same breath, he turns against people who found the absence of Christ's return (expected by Paul during his lifetime) problematic.
-The following quotation, which immediately precedes the one quoted before, states:
+The phrase “all his epistles” suggests that a collection of letters already existed at the time 2Petr was written.
+Unfortunately we cannot exactly date the latter, and it remains unclear why it makes reference to Paul; however, there is now sufficient evidence to argue that 2Petr constitutes a response to the Apocalypse of Peter, which has recently been dated to around 150 AD, and must therefore have been written later.
+However, the text is deliberately backdated to imply that it was written just after the first generation of Christians, on which the author looks back.
+In the same breath, it turns against people who find the absence of Christ’s return (expected by Paul during his lifetime) problematic, as the verses immediately preceding the ones just quoted show: